 Beginning with the acquisition of the Ninnescah Reserve in 1984 by the WSU Foundation (formerly known as the WSU Endowment Association), the Field Station has continued to grow as a place where research, instruction and outreach are conducted on areas which are managed to be healthy, natural systems that were once common to the areas in which they are situated.
 In addition to the Ninnescah Reserve, other properties include the Gerber and Sellers Reserves, and the Youngmeyer Ranch Reserve.

-The WSU Biological Station Laboratory and Classroom, located on the Ninnescah Reserve, was completed in June 2010.
+The WSU Biological Field Station Building, located on the Ninnescah Reserve, was completed in June 2010.
 This climate controlled facility provides an excellent setting for biological research, education, and outreach programs.
 In addition to the field station manager's office, there is ample laboratory space and a seminar/classroom as well as a collection of plant and insect vouchers and a library in the building.
 The field station building's unique location at the Ninnescah Reserve offers a direct link to the diverse habitats which serve researchers, students and visitors from WSU.
-In addition to WSU activities, the field station has also attracted the research and teaching efforts of five universities and several local high schools.
+In addition to WSU activities, the field station has also attracted the research and teaching efforts of eleven universities and several local high schools.